 David Wiese teaches first and second year writing at UC Berkeley.
 He also creates textbooks and online learning materials for English language learners and works as the Submissions Editor for The CATESOL Journal.
 He holds a Master’s Degree in TESOL from Teacher’s College, Columbia University, and a Bachelor’s Degree in International Relations from the University of California Santa Barbara.
 A California native, he previously taught English in Barcelona Spain and New York City.

 Margi Wald, Director

-Margi Wald, M.A. in Applied Linguistics, is a lecturer in the College Writing Programs at UC Berkeley and editor of several professional publications.
+Margi Wald, M.A. in Applied Linguistics, is a lecturer in the College Writing Programs at UC Berkeley, an author of a vocabulary/grammar textbook, and editor of several professional publications.
 She has taught in ESL programs and English departments in Texas, Tennessee, Illinois, and California and has given numerous presentations on working with multilingual student writers.
 Her areas of specialization include general academic preparation and instruction in editing and vocabulary.